Aloysius Pang: Career

 From Star Awards 2013 to Star Awards 2016, he was nominated for Favourite Male Character.
 In Star Awards 2015, he was awarded the Best Newcomer and was nominated for Best Supporting Actor & Rocket.
 In Star Awards 2016, he won his first award for Top 10 Most Popular Male Artistes.

 Pang was known for setting aside 10 percent of his pay to thank and bless the production people on set.

 On 7 April 2017, in an interview with Mediacorp's Toggle, Pang said that he would not renew his contract with Mediacorp in order to focus on a business he had set up with his brother.
 The company was named Kairos Green and focused on wood plastic composite.

 In 2018, he acted in a Toggle romance-mystery series From Beijing to Moscow where he made a two-month road trip to China, Mongolia and Russia with Felicia Chin, River Huang and Jojo Goh.
 It premiered on Toggle in June 2019.

 Pang was to start shooting in February 2019 and take on his first lead role in the Channel 8 romantic comedy drama My One In a Million, alongside his long-time onscreen partner Carrie Wong before his death.
 His role was given to Beijing-based local actor Lawrence Wong.

 In May 2022, three years after Pang died, it was announced that a Singapore–Thailand film, The Antique Shop, which features scenes of Pang, which were filmed prior to his death, would be released in Thailand on 2 June.
 This would be his final posthumous work.

 Personal life

-Pang was in a clandestine relationship with actress Jayley Woo which first started from 2017.
+Pang was in a unpublicized relationship with actress Jayley Woo which first started from 2017.
 Shortly after his death, Woo revealed that they'd only planned to go public after the wedding.
 She did not elaborate on the reason for keeping the relationship secret, but Pang's manager Dasmond Koh is known to have imposed a no-dating rule on his stable of artistes.